pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I liked economics in that, like, I liked..math.
 Um, I didn't understand that its real-world application, banking, was something very different.
 You know?...And I was like 'Oh, this is so different from', um, 'how I imagined it when I was in college', you know late at night in the library, like struggling with some proof and being like 'Ahhh!
 Okay, I'm gonna get my brain to figure this out.'
 That part of it I loved, but then when I was at a bank, and they're just like 'Here's your cublicle.
 Here's your computer.
 Your job is to, like, stay awake as many hours as you can and be accurate, you know, to the third decimal place.
 Go.'
 I just, I couldn't understand what was happening in that space, and I couldn't understand why all these, you know, bright, excited young people were finding themselves here.
 I think I had a moment there where I was just like 'I'm gonna die.
 And is this what I want to do?
 Like, day to day.'
 Interviewer: Goldman Sachs was your NDE.
 [Whispers] Oh my God!
 Yes!
 I was just thinking to myself 'My therapist would love that.'
 Like yeah, you're right...
-I remember a moment of, I had been there for a period.
+&emsp;&emsp;&emsp;I remember a moment of, I had been there for a period.
 I was a, a new analyst, but I happened to be staffed on two companies where they were having IPOs at the same time.
 So the volume of work was crazy.
 And, I got sick, and, um, there was really no time for that.
 You know?
 So you had to just be there anyway.
 And then I was also just sad.
 You know, like I would go home from work, and sometimes just cry.
 And it wasn't just like a few tears; it was the kind of existential crying of like--It was heartbreak.
 I was heart--I was heartbroken that--Y-you brought this up earlier, the idea of like 'When does a kid lose their imagination?
 When do they let go of that wild, unbridled thing and become the broken-in horse?'
 That was the moment for me.
 &emsp;&emsp;&emsp;I remember seeing a doctor, telling the doctor that I was having like these waves of sadness, and he was just like 'You're depressed.
 Here's a prescription for Paxil.'
 I remember filling the prescription, and it was sitting on my nightstand, and I would come home and be so sad, and I would look at that bottle, and I would think 'Something is wrong here if, like, I'm being told--like I'm doing something that's making me not feel good, and I'm being told that the answer is to just like pop one of these pills.', to make the thing palatable, to just go do the job..And I have so much empathy for that...To numb yourself, bascially.
 And the doctor's answer, the "System"'s answer was 'Well, there are ways to medicate this so that you don't feel your body's gut reaction.'
 You just go with what your mind is saying, which is like 'If I do this job, I know exactly how much money I'll be making in two years, how much money I'll make in five years, prolly how much I'll make in ten.'
 Interviewer: Who I'll date, who I'll marry, where I'll live.
 Hundred percent.
 What are the zip codes?
 What are the things that I'll have?